Azure/Industrial-IoT/docs/modules/publisher.md

 UnpublishNodes method enables a client to remove nodes from a previously configured DataSetWriter.

-*Note*: If all the nodes from a DataSet are to be unpublished, the DataSetWriter entity shall be completely removed from the configuration storage.
+*Note*: If all the nodes from a DataSetWriter are to be unpublished, the DataSetWriter entity shall be completely removed from the configuration storage.

   *Request:*  follows strictly the request payload schema as described above, the OpcNodes attribute being mandatory.